Samir-Kesare/OpsTree-Documentation-/Application_CI/Implementation/DSL_Pipeline_via_tf_module/Wrapper_Code/QA_Env/PostgreSQL.md

 ## Introduction

 With the increasing complexity of modern networks and the need for agility in infrastructure management, Terraform has emerged as a powerful tool for automating the provisioning and configuration of network resources.This module is designed to provide a foundational framework for managing network infrastructure as code using Terraform.
-By leveraging this module, users can quickly establish a standardized and scalable network architecture within their cloud environment.As networks get more complicated and managing infrastructure becomes more important, specialized languages called Domain-Specific Languages (DSLs) have become really useful.
+By leveraging this module, users can quickly establish a standardized and scalable network architecture within their cloud environment.
+As networks get more complicated and managing infrastructure becomes more important, specialized languages called Domain-Specific Languages (DSLs) have become really useful.
 They help simplify and automate different tasks.

 ***